11 great off-the-beaten-path places to visit in Japan

 A golden sand beach in Nagashima Islands

-It’s an Archipelago of about one hundred islands, nestled in the Gulf of Kyushu, the largest of which are Ueshima and Shimoshima.
-Kyushu is often overlooked in the classic two-weeks in Japan which most people do, but it really has some of the best sights in the whole country.
+Kyushu is often overlooked in the classic two-weeks-in-Japan itinerary most people follow, but it really has some of the best sights in the whole country.

-The landscape of this archipelago is constantly changing, hills covered in lush green forests, cliff and then, white sea stacks, beaches of all kinds, sleepy villages small fishing ports and Shinto shrines.
 Many birds of prey, buzzards, eagles, and falcons, circle above our heads.
-The great thing is that these islands are not touristic at all, we even swam naked from a pebble beach!
+The great thing is that these islands are not touristy at all; we even swam naked from a pebble beach!

 A great way to explore this archipelago is for sure by bicycle.
 The main islands are connected by bridges, so it’s possible to ride them from Kumamoto to Akune (Kagoshima prefecture), or the other way around, with only one ferry ride, from Nagashima to Shimoshima (around 750Yen, 30 minutes).

 The whole Island ride, on the route we did, is around 140km, mostly flat with just a few small hills.
-Check our full article about Amakusa and Nagashima.
+Check out our full article about Amakusa and Nagashima.

 2 – Kirishima range, Shimnoedake volcano, and Onami lake